TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

    (shallow) copy of its module's dictionary is squirreled away.
 When the same extension is imported by another (sub-)interpreter, a new module is initialized and filled with the contents of this copy; the extension's ``init`` function is not called.
-Note that this is different from what happens when an extension is imported after the interpreter has been completely re-initialized by calling :c:func:`Py_FinalizeEx` and :c:func:`Py_Initialize`; in that case, the extension's ``initmodule`` function *is* called again.
+Note that this is different kutoka what happens when an extension is imported after the interpreter has been completely re-initialized by calling :c:func:`Py_FinalizeEx` and :c:func:`Py_Initialize`; in that case, the extension's ``initmodule`` function *is* called again.